Virginia Military Institute: Admission of women

 In 1990 the U.S. Department of Justice filed a discrimination lawsuit against VMI for its all-male admissions policy.
 While the court challenge was pending, a state-sponsored Virginia Women's Institute for Leadership (VWIL) was opened at Mary Baldwin College in Staunton, Virginia, as a parallel program for women.
 The VWIL continued, even after VMI's admission of women.

-After VMI won its case in U.S. District Court, the case went through several appeals until 26 June 1996, when the U.S. Supreme Court, in a 7–1 decision in United States v.
+After VMI won its case in U.S. District Court, the case went through several appeals until June 26, 1996, when the U.S. Supreme Court, in a 7–1 decision in United States v.
 Virginia, found that it was unconstitutional for a school supported by public funds to exclude women.
-(Justice Clarence Thomas recused himself, presumably because his son was attending VMI at the time).
+(Justice Clarence Thomas recused himself, presumably because his son was attending VMI at the time.)
 Following the ruling, VMI contemplated going private to exempt itself from the 14th Amendment, and thus avoid the ruling.

 Assistant Secretary of Defense Frederick Pang, however, warned the school that the Department of Defense would withdraw ROTC programs from the school if privatization took place.
-As a result of this action by Pang, Congress passed a resolution on 18 November 1997 prohibiting the Department of Defense from withdrawing or diminishing any ROTC program at one of the six senior military colleges, including VMI.
+As a result of this action by Pang, Congress passed a resolution on November 18, 1997, prohibiting the Department of Defense from withdrawing or diminishing any ROTC program at one of the six senior military colleges, including VMI.
 This escape clause provided by Congress came after the VMI Board of Visitors had already voted 9–8 to admit women; the decision was not revisited.

-In 1996, VMI was forced to either end its prohibition of the admission of women, or become a private college without federal funding.
-VMI reluctantly became the last U.S. military college to admit women.
+VMI thereby reluctantly became the last U.S. military college to admit women.
 Superintendent at the time Josiah Bunting III called this a "savage disappointment".

 In August 1997, VMI enrolled its first female cadets.
 The first co-ed class consisted of thirty women, who matriculated as part of the class of 2001.
 In order to accelerate VMI's matriculation process, several women were allowed to transfer directly from various junior colleges, such as New Mexico Military Institute (NMMI), and forgo the traditional four-year curriculum required of most.
 The first female cadets "walked the stage" in 1999 for graduation, although by VMI's definitions they are considered to be members of the class of 2001.
 Initially, these 30 women were held to the same strict physical courses and technical training as the male cadets, and even were required to shave their heads.
-In a July 2021 Washington Post Article, it was alleged that derision, misogyny, sexual assault were continuous issues at VMI.
+In a July 2021 Washington Post article, it was alleged that derision, misogyny, sexual assault were continuous issues at VMI.